mission is to serve people in need by expanding the ability of the United

 The UNISDR is the focal point in the UN System to

-reduction activities in the socio-economic, humanitarian and development
+activities in the socio-economic, humanitarian and development fields, as well

-fields, as well as to support policy integration.
-It serves as an international
+as to support policy integration.
+It serves as an international information

-information clearinghouse on disaster reduction, developing awareness campaigns
+clearinghouse on disaster reduction, developing awareness campaigns and

-and producing articles, journals, and other publications and promotional
+producing articles, journals, and other publications and promotional materials

-Its core areas of work includes ensuring disaster risk reduction (DRR)
+areas of work includes ensuring disaster risk reduction (DRR) is applied to

 disaster-resilient cities, schools and hospitals, and strengthening the